 This course is an in-depth study of important cultural-historical issues of the Hispanic world from pre-Columbian times to present day.
-Cultural, historical and literary readings will be used to advance language proficiency with emphasis on advanced grammatical structures, writing, research, oral communication and analysis.
-Spanish 6 is offered through the World Languages study abroad program in Costa Rica.
+Literary readings will be used to advance language proficiency with emphasis on advanced grammatical structures, writing, research, oral communication and analysis.
+Spanish 6 is offered through the study abroad program in Costa Rica.